microsoft/pai/README.md

 As all computing platforms, OpenPAI is a productive tool and to maximize utilization of resources.
 So, it's recommended to submit training jobs and let OpenPAI to allocate resource and run jobs.
 If there are too many jobs, some jobs may be queued until enough resource available.
 This is different experience with running code on dedicated servers, so it needs a bit more knowledge about how to submit and manage jobs on OpenPAI.

 Note, besides queuing jobs, OpenPAI also supports to allocate dedicated resources.
-Users can use SSH or Jupyter Notebook like on a physical server, refer to [here](examples/jupyter/README.md) for details.
+Users can use SSH or Jupyter Notebook like on a physical server.
 Though it's not efficient to use resources, but it also saves cost on setup and managing environments on physical servers.

 ### Submit training jobs